This is the home of the Williams College Economics Department Working Paper Series. Other economics working paper series at Williams include:

 2015-15 — When Do Punishment Institutions Work?
 Patrick Aquino, Robert S. Gazzale, and Sarah Jacobson.

-2015-14 — Securitized Markets and International Capital Flows.
+2015-14 — Securitized Markets, International Capital Flows, and Global Welfare.
 Gregory Phelan and Alexis Akira Toda.

-2015-13 — Debt Collateralization and Maximal Leverage.
+2015-13 — Debt Collateralization, Capital Structure, and Maximal Leverage.
 Feixue Gong and Gregory Phelan.

 2015-12 — Global Collateral: How Financial Innovation Drives Capital Flows and Increases Financial Instability.
 Ana Fostel, John Geanakoplos, and Gregory Phelan.

 2015-11 — Hyperbolic Discounting and Life-Cycle Portfolio Choice.
 David Love and Gregory Phelan.